BigDataWUR/AgML-CY-Bench/data_preparation/DATA-FORMAT.md

 **source**: data source with version

 ### Notes
-Please provide the planting_year, planting_date and harvest_date in case this information is provided as part of the yield data set.
+Please provide the `planting_year`, `planting_date` and `harvest_date` in case this information is provided as part of the yield data set.
 If this information is not available, we will use a crop calendar to get this information.

 This format was proposed by Rahel, Weston, Donghoon and Dilli.
 Please get in touch with us (laudien@pik-potsdam.de) in case you have questions or other suggestions.